AmigaPorts/ACE/docs/installing/compiler.md

     Be sure that the `m68k-bartman.cmake` file is there.
 Do not add the AmigaCMakeCrossToolchains to your workspace, it just needs to be next to the project folder.
   - Create a folder .vscode in your project
-  - Create a file .vscode/cmake-kits.json with the following content. *IMPORTANT:* If you use the MingGW toolchain, choose `MinGW Makefiles` as preferred generator, for MSVC choose `Ninja`.
+  - Create a file .vscode/cmake-kits.json with the following content.
   ```json5
   [
     {